Engineered Hardwood Flooring Shopping Guide

-If you’re thinking about buying one but are put off by the potential wear and tear and high maintenance, another option to consider is engineered flooring.
 There are many flooring options out there, but nothing beats the warmth and charm of a wooden floor.
 It has a long tradition of luxury and a timeless beauty.
+If you’re thinking about buying one but are put off by the potential wear and tear and high maintenance, another option to consider is engineered hardwood flooring.
 What is engineered flooring and how do you successfully shop for it?
 We have some important and helpful essentials to keep in mind so you pick the perfect kind for your home.

-Since their invention in the 1960s, engineered floors have improved in appearance and performance.
-It’s available in dozens of wood species, and now with new surface effects, such as hand scraped, these boards now look just right in any style house, whether it’s a vintage, 70’s retro style, or even contemporary!
+Since their invention in the 1960s, engineered hardwood floors have improved in appearance and performance.
+They are available in dozens of wood species, and now with new surface effects, such as hand scraped, these boards now look just right in any style house, whether it’s a vintage, 70’s retro style, or even contemporary!

 Now that you know what engineered flooring is, let’s dig deeper and get into the pros and cons.

-Not only are there simple advantages, but engineered flooring is also known for being more environmentally-friendly than traditional solid hardwood flooring for a few reasons.
+Not only are there simple advantages, but engineered hardwood flooring is also known for being more environmentally-friendly than traditional solid hardwood for a few reasons.

 -The veneer is sliced rather than cut with a saw, which means no sawdust is produced so that all of the tree’s wood can be used.
 The sawdust produced when making solid hardwood boards is wasted wood (and can add up to a significant amount).

--Trees grow much more slowly for solid hardwood floors than the trees used to make engineered flooring cores.
+-The trees used for solid hardwood grow much more slowly than those used to make engineered wood flooring cores.
 This is because more surface area is produced to make the veneer.
 Also, installing traditional solid hardwood uses many times the amount of a slow growing tree.
 This makes the tree’s replenishing time much longer.